 Starting a career in Product Management

-Hey, I'm Zack.
-This write-up aims to provide a practical introduction to starting a career in product management.
+Hi, I'm Zack.
+This memo aims to provide a practical introduction to starting a career in product management.

 I have to admit, it's a bit ironic of me to write this post.
-I never really wanted to be a PM and certainly do not think I'm great at the job.
+I don't truly aspire to be a PM and certainly do not think I'm great at the job.
 My personal career goals are as a founder, leader, and investor.

-Which leads me to the first step to a career in product management.
+This leads me to the first step to a career in product management:

 1. Know the path to product management may not be straightforward